-In this case, the strongest receiver is always the leader and other ones receive their packets only via differential knowledges.
-Thus, according to Section \ref{Delivery rate} the probability of packet delivery is given by:
+In this case, the strongest user is always the leader and the other ones receive their packets only via differential knowledge transmissions.
+Thus, according to Section \ref{Delivery rate} the probability of packet delivery is given by

-For $U_1$ (the strongest receiver), $d_{u_1}$ is the same as channel capacity, because it is the strongest receiver and all packets in its buffer are assumed to be delivered.
-However, for the other receivers $d_{u_i}$ is different, since they also receive non-differential packets which affects the number of delivered packets and the delivery rate, while $d_{u_i}$ is the probability of receiving a requested packet and delivery of it at the same time.
-Now $P^d_i(T)$ can be determined using (\ref{eq:delivery delay}).
+For $U_1$ (the strongest user), $d_{u_1}$ is the same as the channel capacity because it is the strongest user and all the packets in its buffer are assumed to be delivered.
+However, for the other users $d_{u_i}$ is different, since they also receive non-differential packets which affects the number of delivered packets and the delivery rate, while $d_{u_i}$ is the probability of receiving a requested packet and its delivery at the same time.
+Now, $\Pr(\theta_i=T)$ can be determined using (\ref{eq:delivery delay}).